mohanrohit/reading-list-api/README.md

 - Add field is_read to indicate whether a user has read a book or not
   - Return is_read with the books returned for a user
   - Allow for updating is_read field to true or false

 - Add tests using pytest

+### Sprint 5 (2019/11/11 - 2019/11/22)

+- Add user authentication
+  - Store a user name and password
+  - Register with a user name and password
+  - Login with user name and password
+  - Allow actions with authorization